How to Introduce a Bottle to a Breastfed Baby - Baby Chick

 There are various reasons new moms may decide to introduce a bottle or supplement their breastfeeding with a bottle.
 This includes heading back to work, allowing other family members to feed the baby (especially during those night feedings), daycare, and more.
 Once breastfeeding is well established, here are some helpful tips for introducing a bottle to a breastfed baby for a seamless transition for parents and babies.

 Try a few bottles that suit your baby.
-We are using the Nanobébé bottles in this video.
-Nanobébé has two bottles, and both are designed to aid transition between breast and bottle and have a good, slow flow nipple to set the pace and keep a great latch.
+In this video, we are using the Nanobébé bottles.
+Nanobébé has two bottles, both of which are designed to aid the transition between breast and bottle.
+They have a good, slow-flow nipple to set the pace and keep a great latch.

 Nanobébé baby bottles